Mastering TypeScript: A Comprehensive Guide

 The

-is defined, specifying that any object implementing it must have aname
+Personis defined, specifying that any object implementing it must have anameproperty of type string and anageproperty of type number.The

 Setting Up Development Environment: